mitanabe/GetSPODocLibPerms/Readme.md

-﻿# GetSPODocLibPerms
+﻿#GetSPODocLibPerms

-Enumerate all the folders and files in SPO Document Library with permissions on them.
+1. GetSPODocLibPerms.ps1 ...
+Enumerate all the folders and files  with unique permissions in SPO Document Library (or OD4B).
-Only the folder or files which has unique permission scope will be extracted.
+2. GetSPODobLibSharedWithUsers.ps1 ...
+Enumerate all the folders/files and the users those files are shared with in SPO Document Library (or OD4B).

-Do not use this PowerShell script to get permission from large number of files, as that might cause throttling.
+Do not use this PowerShell script from Document Library with large number of files, as that might cause throttling.

 ## Prerequitesite